Sajjad-hyder/Shopping-in-Istanbul-Malls-Data-Analysis/README.md

    `git clone https://github.com/your-username/istanbul-shopping-dataset.git`

-2. Navigate to the project directory

-   `cd <complete path to project directory>/customer_shopping_data_analysis`

 3. Open cmd and type following command to open the Jupyter Notebook:

    `jupyter notebok`

-5. Navigate to the folder where project is downloaded or cloned in jupyter notebook browser
+4. Navigate to the folder where project is downloaded or cloned in jupyter notebook browser

-6. Open the Exploratory_Data_Analysis.ipynb file.
+5. Open the Exploratory_Data_Analysis.ipynb file.

-7. Begin your exploration!
+6. Begin your exploration!
 Run the cells to analyze, visualize, and draw insights from the Istanbul Shopping Dataset.

 ## Data Exploration using SQL